jennalandy/database_tutorials/NextSteps.md

 # Next Steps / Suggestions for Moving Forward

+- Check if SAS code works in university edition.
+If not, add new content to the book.

 - Continue a discussion about how much to incorporate SQL into this apartment.
 Options include full lectures, DataCamp practice, short readings, or as little as reading the databases section of Chapter 1.

 - Investigate using RedHat.